1989 Panamanian coup attempt: Aftermath

 The failure of the coup prompted "a philosophical turnaround" within the Pentagon, as U.S. military officials realised that Noriega would likely not be removed internally and that more significant U.S. involvement would be needed to dislodge him from power.
 This led to the U.S. invasion of Panama two months later.

+Albrook massacre memorial, unveiled 25 October 2016.

 For their part in the execution of Giroldi, Noriega and military captain Heráclides Sucre Medina were sentenced to 20 years in prison and banned from public service for 10 years.
 Evidelio Quiel Peralta, who had fled to Costa Rica, was tried in absentia and sentenced to 20 years in prison.

-On 4 October 2015, Panamanian President Juan Carlos Varela announced the construction of a monolith in memory of the victims.
-The monolith and plaque in memory of the 11 was unveiled on 25 October 2016.
+On 4 October 2015, Panamanian President Juan Carlos Varela announced the construction of a monolith in memory of the 11 victims of the Albrook massacre.

 In May 2016, Gabriel Pinzón, Director General of the penitential system confirmed that Noriega was to be detained until 2030 for his part in the Albrook massacre.
+Noriega died while under house arrest in May 2017.